knazir/WeirdTube/README.md

 1. Is a video in the "weird part" of YouTube?
 2. How far is a video from the "weird part" of YouTube?

-API secrets have been omitted for obvious reasons.
+Heroku and API secrets have been omitted for obvious reasons.